It's time to make lung health a priority.

 Accelerate the St. Mary’s and Grant River hospital redevelopment.

-Pay all nurses and personal support workers (PSWs) a livable wage.
+Pay all nurses and personal support workers (PSWs) a livable wage and provide additional training and professional development.

 Hire at least 15,000 nurses over three years at a cost of $1.5 billion.
 Promised to legislate nurse-to-patient ratios in hospitals and to take measures to reduce the use of private nursing agencies.